Consular missions in Hong Kong: Former missions

 The following countries, which recognise Taiwan as the Republic of China, previously had consulates in Hong Kong before 1997.

 Paraguay is currently accredited to Hong Kong and Macau through its embassy in Tokyo, Japan.

 The following countries, which no longer have diplomatic relations with Taiwan, previously had consulates in Hong Kong under British rule:

 Countries without missions

 The following countries, which have diplomatic relations with the People's Republic of China, do not presently have representation in Hong Kong, but have proposed establishing consulates:

 The following countries, which have diplomatic relations with Taiwan, have never had consulates in Hong Kong:

-Relations with Mainland China

-The Liaison Office of the Central People's Government in the Hong Kong Special Administrative Region is the representative office of the central government of the People's Republic of China in Hong Kong.
-It was established in May 1947 as Xinhua News Agency and renamed on 18 January 2000.

-Relations with Taiwan

-The Taipei Economic and Cultural Office, previously named Chung Hwa Travel Service, is a de facto mission of the Republic of China in Hong Kong.
-The relationship between the two entities is managed through the Hong Kong-Taiwan Economic and Cultural Co-operation and Promotion Council (ECCPC) and Taiwan-Hong Kong Economic and Cultural Co-operation Council (ECCC).